Trefftz Discontinuous Galerkin discretization for the Stokes problem: Introduction

 \section{Introduction}

 Trefftz methods, originating from the work of E. Trefftz \cite{trefftz1926}, use approximation spaces that lie in the kernel of the target differential operator.
-The discretization spaces are constructed to provide the same approximation quality as comparable discrete spaces, such as polynomial spaces, with a significant reduction of the number of degrees of freedom.
+Compared to standard approximation spaces, e.g. polynomial spaces, the corresponding Trefftz approximation spaces are constructed in such a way that they still have similar approximation properties as the original space, but, due to the kernel property, have a significantly reduced number of degrees of freedom.
 Trefftz methods provide a natural way to reduce degrees of freedom in discontinuous Galerkin (DG) methods by replacing the element-wise basis functions of the DG method by Trefftz basis functions.

-Trefftz-DG methods have been derived and analyzed for several PDEs, usually under the common restrictions of a zero source term and piecewise constant coefficients, see for example the Laplace equation treated in \cite{HMPS14}, for Maxwell's equation see e.g.\cite{EKSW15, Huttunen}, Schr\"odinger equation \cite{2306.09571,21M1426079}, the acoustic wave equation \cite{mope18,bgl2016}, elasto-acoustics \cite{bcds20}, versions related to the `ultra-weak variational formulation' see also \cite{SpaceTimeTDG,mope18,bcds20,KSTW2014,EKSW15,tpwave,cessenat1996}.
+Trefftz-DG methods have been derived and analyzed for several partial differential equations (PDEs), usually under the common restrictions of a zero source term and piecewise constant coefficients, see for example the Laplace equation treated in \cite{HMPS14}, as for Maxwell's equation see e.g.\cite{EKSW15, Huttunen}, Schr\"odinger equation \cite{2306.09571,21M1426079}, the acoustic wave equation \cite{mope18,bgl2016}, elasto-acoustics~\cite{bcds20}, versions related to the `ultra-weak variational formulation' see also \cite{SpaceTimeTDG,mope18,bcds20,KSTW2014,EKSW15,tpwave}.
 For Trefftz schemes for Helmholtz we refer to the survey \cite{TrefftzSurvey} and the references therein.

-So far, the Trefftz-DG methodology has been restricted to a small set of particular PDE problems due to the need to explicitly construct basis functions for the corresponding PDE-dependent Trefftz-DG spaces and the restrictions mentioned above.
+So far, the Trefftz-DG methodology has been restricted to a small set of particular PDEs due to the need to explicitly construct basis functions for the corresponding PDE-dependent Trefftz-DG spaces and the restrictions mentioned above.
 Recently, a simple way to circumvent the explicit construction of Trefftz spaces for the Trefftz-DG method has been introduced with the embedded Trefftz-DG method in \cite{2201.07041}.
-This approach delivers an easy construction of Trefftz-DG spaces for a broad class of PDE-problems, e.g. problems with differential operators that have not been considered in the Trefftz-DG literature before or PDEs with varying coefficients.
+This approach allows an easy construction of Trefftz-DG spaces for a broad class of PDEs, e.g. problems with differential operators that have not been considered in the Trefftz-DG literature before or PDEs with varying coefficients.
 Further, the approach allows for a generic construction of particular solutions to handle inhomogeneous source terms.